unixwzrd/oobabooga-macOS/macOS_Apple_Silicon_QuickStart.md

 # cw ../..

 # Make a checkpoint VENV for rollback
+onda activate python3.10
-conda create --clone python3.10 -n webui.00.ooba-macOS
+conda create --clone python3.10 -n webui.00.base

+# It may already be installed from a previous step, but we will need PyTorch re-installed.
+# PyTorch, torchvision, and torchaudio from the PyTorch Conda channel
+conda create --clone webui.00.base -n webui.01.torch
+conda activate webui.02.torch-oldllama
+conda install pytorch torchvision torchaudio -c pytorch

+# Create a new VENV for rollback before installing th erequirements fo rthe webui.
+conda create --clone webui.01.pytorch -n webui.02.oobabase
+conda deactivate
-conda activate webui.00.ooba-macOS
+conda activate webui.02.oobabase

 ### Get the macOS repo or see the commented lines and use them to get the development or original.
 git clone https://github.com/unixwzrd/text-generation-webui-macos.git webui-macOS cd webui-macOS